 Around 330 AD, a chapel was built around Moses’ burning bush below Mount Sinai.
 Later Roman emperor Justinian, added the monastery fortifications in the 6th century and built the basilica and further additions across the ages forms today’s Monastery of Saint Katherine.

-Travel Advice for Hiking Mount Sinai
+Travel Advice for the Mount Sinai Hike

 GETTING THERE: Most people – tourists and pilgrims – rush to Mount Sinai on a group tour (from Dahab or Sharm el-Sheikh).
 And the late-night hike to watch sunrise is very popular.
 But to my mind it’s nasty.
 Noisy.
 Impersonal.
 Hundreds of people!
 They sleep a few hours on mattresses rented by Bedouin, watch the red glow, then scuttle down for Saint Katherine’s Monastery (morning-only opening from 9 am – 12 noon; closed Sundays) and then bus madly elsewhere.